Docaro

 Register the Covenant

-Register the restrictive covenant with the UK Land Registry to make it legally binding and enforceable against future property owners.
+Finalise the document with your solicitor and register the restrictive covenant with the UK Land Registry to make it legally binding.

 Restrictive Covenant FAQs